-- A. The terms of this bylaw shall be enforced by the Hubbardston Police Chief or Fire Chief or his/her designee. - B. Appeals from the Chief's determinations shall be made to the Hubbardston Board of Selectmen within 30 days from their receipt by the appellant.
+- A. The terms of this bylaw shall be enforced by the Hubbardston Police Chief or Fire Chief or his/her designee. - B. Appeals from the Chief's determinations shall be made to the Hubbardston Select Board within 30 days from their receipt by the appellant.